saasbook/hw-agile-iterations-1/docs/credentials-heroku-and-ci.md

    ```shell script
    heroku buildpacks
    ```
-   You should see both ruby and nodejs in the output.
+   You should see both Ruby and Node.js in the output.
 5. Next you need to enable `PostgreSQL` on heroku for your app.
 Run the following command:
    ```shell script
    heroku run rails db:migrate